Bart-Breekveldt/Greenspace_accessibility/README.md

 # Greenspace_accessibility
 Greenspace_accessibility in global cities

+The Modular Multiple Gravity Model builds on the principles of the gravity models.

+It is modular because you can give a set of inputs which run through the whole model.
+Inputs are a list of cities, distance thresholds, the max distance people walk from the park entry point, distance within which a park is considered one, which buffer-distance is taken to get road_nodes which form park entry points and the min park size can be set to exclude parks below it

 Entrance model Time at 6-7 GB RAM average 12m run (Philadelphia) Logarithmic Gravity model Time at 6-7 GB RAM average 15m run (Philadelphia) (Absolute) Gravity model Time at 6-7 GB RAM average 25m run (Philadelphia)